FyshOS/fynedesk/README.md

 # About

-This project is very early stages and is not yet usable as a desktop environment.
+This project is at an early test stage and may not be suitable for a daily desktop environment.
+It requires the develop branch of Fyne to operate and will do so until the 1.2 Fyne release completes in November.
-However it is available for anyone to test, play with or contribute to.
+That said we use this regularly and would be happy for anyone to test, play with or contribute to this project and prepare it for a first release.

 # Prerequisites